mongodb/docs/source/faq.rst

 How can I use PyMongo from Django?
 ----------------------------------
 `Django <http://www.djangoproject.com/>`_ is a popular Python web framework.
-Django includes an ORM, :mod:`django.db`.
+Django includes an ORM, :py:mod:`django.db`.
 Currently, there's no official MongoDB backend for Django.

 `django-mongodb-engine <https://django-mongodb-engine.readthedocs.io/>`_